Mosamorphing/WTF-React/11_Data Fetching/readme.md

 );
 ```

-we can then have our posts page to look like we are calling the api here to get some data from the baseURL provided here.
+We can then have our posts page to look like we are calling the api here to get some data from the baseURL provided here.
 Typically, the baseURL is going to be the server that you hit everytime you send a request and then all you have to do is pass the particular route you want to hit as follows:

 ```javascript
 import { useState, useEffect } from "react";